harangp/maxmind-oracle/README.md

 ### Known issues

 - This concept only handles IPv4 addresses, though it could be extended to IPv6 as well
-- Reverse lookup is not implemented (eg.: find the ip ranges for a certain geolocation)

 ## Usage